What They Don’t Tell You in the Radiologic Technologist Job Description

 5. There’s room for growth

 You might think that a radiologic technologist position is one in which you land the job and continue working on generally the same stuff until you retire.
-But that thinking greatly underestimates your career potential in this field.
+But that doesn’t have to be the case.
+The variety and growth opportunities in the field are one of the most enticing benefits radiologic technologist jobs have to offer.

 For example, Bromeling’s personal experience includes time working in surgical radiography, mammography, computed tomography and sonography.
 This is only a portion of the possibilities.
 Radiologic technologists are needed in nearly every healthcare setting and there’s a wide variety of specializations to explore and advance into.